-Online allergy testing (self collection at home) in any part of the UK Scotland, Wales, Northern Ireland & England with London based allergy consultants’ review.
-Home Allergy Testing in accredited London’s Laboratory
+Online allergy testing (self collection at home) in any part of the UK Scotland, Wales, Northern Ireland & England.

-It takes about 10 minutes to complete the symptoms questionnaire.
-Once you have paid the fee via our secure Worldpay system, your testing kit will be sent out to your home address.
+It takes about 1 minute to complete the symptoms questionnaire.
+Once you have paid a fee via our secure Worldpay system, your testing kit will be sent out to your home address.

 You will get an e-mail with a link to full video instructions on how to collect the sample from a finger prick.
-(If you are not comfortable with collecting your own sample please take the kit and lab form to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇 where one of our nurces will take a sample, or to a healthcare professional locally and post the sample in the prepaid envelope.)
+(If you are not comfortable with collecting your own sample, please take the kit (or the laboratory form from the kit) to our London laboratory located between 🚇Oxford Circus or Bond Street Tube stations🚇 where one of our nurses will take a sample.

 For children, blood needs to be collected by a medical professional.
 (Please take form received on completing the questionnaire to our London laboratory 🚇Oxford Circus or Bond Street Tube stations🚇, or to a healthcare professional locally and post the sample in the prepaid envelope).